Harekaze/pvr.chinachu/README.md

 > TIPS: If a powershell warning about Execution Policies has occurred, run `Set-ExecutionPolocy Unrestricted`
 > with Administrator privileges.
 After building this project, run `Set-ExecutionPolocy RemoteSigned`, please.

+> NOTE: PowerShell command 'Compress-Archive' creates broken zip file.
+> Please unzip created archive yourself, and re-zip it with other compression tool.

 ## Installing

 1. Build or download the appropriate version for your platform.